actuator-finance/Actuator-Docs/docs/faq.md

 ### Are HEX Time Tokens fungible (HTT)?
 HEX Time Tokens that have a common redemption day are fungible, even if they are backed by distinct stakes.
 This is a key innovation of the protocol that enables broader liquidity and market efficiency of stakes as collateral.
 ### Can I still early end stake?
 Yes, Actuator wrapped HSI supports all the same operations as an HSI assuming there are no HTTs minted against the stake.
+If users have outstanding HTTs minted against their stake, the system prohibits early end stake to ensure 1:1 backing of HTTs.
 ### Why would I want to sell my minted HEX Time Tokens (HTT)?
 To unlock the stake value and monetize your stake at a fair price while retaining control of the stake.
 Additionally, you can always buy back the HEX time tokens and retire them and regain full control over your stake.
 ### Why would I want to buy HEX Time Tokens (HTT)?